 4. Nigerian Ports Authority (NPA)

-NPA manages Nigeria’s seaports and generates huge revenue from international trade.
+The NPA manages Nigeria’s ports and shipping activities, a sector that generates massive revenue from international trade.

 Entry-level salary: ₦200,000 – ₦350,000 monthly